 - a.
 Explaining the operation of the Contractor and assisting Members in the selection of a PCP; - b.
 Assisting Members with making appointments and obtaining services; - c.
-Assisting with arranging transportation for Members; - d.
+Assisting with arranging transportation for Members;

+- d.
 Referring Members to the Fraud and Abuse Hotline; and - e.
 Receiving, identifying and making appropriate referrals to assist Members in resolving emergency Member issues.

-Customer Care
+3. Customer Care

 The Contractor must develop appropriate, interactive scripts for call center staff to use during initial welcome calls when making outbound calls to new Members and to respond to Member calls, which are subject to Division approval prior to use.
 The Contractor's call center staff must also use a Division-approved script to respond to Members who call to request assistance with PCP selection.
 The Contractor must develop special scripts for emergency and unusual situations, as requested by the Division.
 All scripts must be clear and easily understood.
 The Contractor must review the scripts annually to determine any necessary revisions.
 The Division reserves the right to request and review call center scripts at any time.
+All call center scripts must be submitted by Contractor to the Division for review and approval thirty (30) calendar days prior to use.